Skip to main content

 Now it's time to set up your lesson plan.

-• YouTube video – Monsha analyses the full transcript, not just the title
+• Video — drop in a YouTube link and Monsha will use the full transcript, not just the title.

-• Uploaded file – add a document, slideshow, spreadsheet, or image
+• File — upload a document, slide deck, spreadsheet, or image.

-• Text excerpt – paste any passage of text
+• Text — paste any passage of text.

-You’re free to combine multiple sources for richer, more relevant lesson plan.
+You can combine multiple sources for a richer, more relevant lesson plan.

 • Objectives & Learning Outcomes